ProvableHQ/welcome/documentation/concepts/03A_transaction_fees.md

 ---
 id: transactions
-title: Transactions Fees
+title: Transaction Fees
 sidebar_label: Transaction Fees
 ---

-# Transactions Fees
+# Transaction Fees

 A **transaction fee** is a fee that is required in order to process a transaction on the Aleo network.
 Currently, there are two types of transaction fees that correspond to each transaction type: **deploy** and **execute**.